-No, you are not a machine but it certainly is interesting that the term “mechanical” is referenced when describing alignment.
+No, you are not a machine, but it certainly is interesting that the term “mechanical” is referenced when describing alignment.
 Especially since your alignment in pool is such an important part of your mechanics.
-What is alignment in pool?

 In pool, alignment refers to the direction of all the parts involved in pocketing the ball.
 This refers to everything from your cue, your stroke arm, your head, your stance, to your body.
 Most importantly, is your cue stick coming straight back and moving straight forward in the direction that you’re aiming for each shot?
 Don’t confuse alignment with aiming.
 A shot can still be missed with proper alignment if you’re aiming at the wrong contact point.

 Why is Alignment in Pool Important?

 Like a fine tuned machine, if one or two of the parts are not working properly, it will be apparent in the results.
 Your car will not drive in a straight line if your tires are not properly aligned.
 Along with the three main components of your basic mechanics (the bridge, grip, and stance), the alignment is another factor that has a direct effect on whether or not you pocket the ball.
 Without proper alignment, it is impossible to be consistent.

 Frank Says: "Receive instant, audible feedback on your stroke and alignment with the QMD3 Training Tool!
 Your alignment will improve in almost no time!"

 How Do I Know if I'm Properly Aligned?

 Here is a simple way to check your alignment: